 "You will see, what I mean, Yarmod," Luke said and winked at Wedge, "I'll tell Liane to bit your welcome.
 I'll leave it up to you to protect Liane the way you want."

 "Stop worrying about Liane, Luke.
 Pay attention to the situation here.
-Do you have a plan to get access to Darth Golluth' hide out?"
+Do you have a plan to get access to Darth Golluth's hide out?"

-"I have, but I'm not sure of everything yet.
+"I have thought of several options, but I'm not sure of everything yet.
 We're going back to Myr with a number of harvesters.
 Han will get us there with the Falcon.
 Once back on Myr I will make some further plan.
-The harvesters have promised me they will help us to investigate, if we can make use of the old bedding of an underground waterflow.
+The harvesters have promised me they will help us to investigate the former bedding of an underground water flow.
 We will set up a hidden camp at a safe distance from Ribana.
 I'm thinking about it, if I will ask Han and Leia to go back to Dalmaran and discuss the situation with general Madine and Mon Mothma.
 I hope the Supreme Chancellor will help the inhabitants of Ribana and support our request to send some reinforcements, but consulting the Supreme Chancellor and her staff will take time."

 "What will you do when Han and Leia are gone?
 Are you going to keep Ian with you?"
 Wedge suggested.